 Respiratory Problems

-Type 2 Diabetes And Impact Body Weight
+Type 2 Diabetes And its Impact on Body Weight

 Even low-level exposure to BPA can contribute to insulin resistance.
 In the long run, it can cause type 2 diabetes.
-Studies found out that BPA can impact body weight.
+Studies found that BPA can impact body weight.

 Vitamin D Drain